 - Provide a formal approval to proceed with the dissertation research.

 Format: The proposal will include a brief and cogent review of the literature, justification of the research question, the objectives and hypotheses, design, data collection or data sources, proposed analysis strategies, timetable, ethics, and potential problems or issues.
 The proposal will conclude with references in proper bibliographic format.
 The proposal also will include a concise statement of the student’s role in the development and conduct of the research.
-A title page, with word count, will include the names and signatures of the Supervisor and other Supervisory Committee members.
+A title page, with word count, will include the names of the Supervisor and other Supervisory Committee members.
 The proposal will be printed using a 12-point font, and limited to 10 single-spaced pages.
 The bibliography and title page are not included in the page or word counts.
 Appendices should be kept to a minimum.

 Defense for approval of PhD proposal:

 The proposal defense consists of a written outline of the dissertation proposal and an oral presentation.
 The completion of this process also counts as the protocol approval, which is required for candidacy.
 The following elements will be assessed:

 - The literature review is comprehensive and specific to the content area;